& 2018 Top 5 Recipes from My Berry Forest

 To read this post in Finnish, click here.

-This is definitely not the healthiest of recipes, but then again this is an actual dessert, and not one of my many refined white sugar free breakfast dessert – snacks.
+This is definitely not a sugar-free recipe, but then again this is an actual dessert, and not one of my many refined white sugar free breakfast dessert-snacks.
+This fluffy vegan mousse is something I crave for dessert after a cozy meal.
+Especially during winter time when all I crave is chocolate for dessert 🙂

 This creamy & cutely colored berry breakfast was featured on Buzzfeed and it became an instant hit.
 The ingredients are pretty basic: berries, rolled oats, coconut milk, plant-based yogurt and whipped cream, chia seeds – but together they are magical!